-This article will give a brief overview of the systems at work.
-We will look at the types of cells involved, different areas within the brain, spinal circuitry and how the CNS can be affected by disease and injury.
+This article gives a brief overview of the central nervous system (CNS).
+We will look at the types of cells involved, different regions within the brain, spinal circuitry, and how the CNS can be affected by disease and injury.

 Here are some key points about the central nervous system.
 More detail and supporting information is in the main article.

-- The brain is the most complex organ in the body and uses 20% of the total oxygen we breathe in
+- The brain is the most complex organ in the body and uses 20 percent of the total oxygen we breathe in.

-- The brain can be divided into four lobes: temporal, parietal, occipital and frontal
+- The brain can be divided into four main lobes: temporal, parietal, occipital and frontal.

 What is the central nervous system?

 The CNS is the brain and spinal cord.

 The CNS consists of the brain and spinal cord.

 The brain is protected by the skull (the cranial cavity) and the spinal cord travels from the back of the brain, down the center of the spine, stopping in the lumbar region of the lower back.

 The brain and spinal cord are both housed within a protective triple-layered membrane called the meninges.